 A client found to have acted fraudulently or threatened an employee of the company may be barred from business dealings with the company.
 The same applies to any who are significantly in arrears with their debts to the company.
 The company will use its customer database to identify those who are no longer accepted as clients of the company for these reasons.

 In the event of any suspicion of fraudulent behaviour, one aspect of the investigation may involve the gathering of personal data from persons other than the registered individual.
 The processing is carried out for the purpose of preventing insurance fraud and ensuring that other clients do not pay (through their premiums) for undeserved benefits.

 Data Protection Officer (DPO)

 Sjóvá has appointed a Personal Data Protection Officer that private persons can contact to discuss any issues relating to the processing of their personal data and the manner in which they can exercise their rights.
-The Sjóvá DPO can be contacted by sending an e-mail to firstname.lastname@example.org.
+Suggestions and comments and contact with Sjóvá DPO can be made by sending an e-mail to firstname.lastname@example.org